Asmodai/gohacks/CODE_OF_CONDUCT.md

 complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the eporter of any incident.
+All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines